M-earnest/docker_workshop/_sources/basics/quickstart.md

 1. General Introduction
 2. Quickstart

-### Where is Docker?

-- !!
-DOCKER DESKTOP START INFO!!

-- start [Docker Desktop](https://docs.docker.com/desktop/use-desktop/) GUI (Graphical User Interface)
+### How do we get Docker to run?

+- start [Docker Desktop](https://docs.docker.com/desktop/use-desktop/), this will start the necessary background process to get things running
 - open a terminal (the Command-line Interface aka the UNIX Shell)
     -  this is also what we'll be mostly be working with in this workshop
 - test if docker is working by tying `docker info` into your terminal and hit enter
     - if you get an output that looks somewhat like the one below, you're good to go

         ```
           Client:
               Version:    24.0.6